MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-cli-in-eclipse/index.md

 Using the Cordova CLI you can create and manage your Cordova applications.
 You can also achieve the same in the Eclipse IDE by using the [THyM](https://www.eclipse.org/thym/) plug-in.
 ​

 THyM provides support for importing and managing Cordova projects in Eclipse.
 You can create new Cordova projects, as well as import existing Cordova projects.
-You can also install Cordova plugins into your project through this plugin.
+You can also install Cordova plug-ins into your project through this plug-in.
 ​

 Learn more about THyM in its [official website](https://www.eclipse.org/thym/).